arun-ashok/MovieProfit/README.md

  * Debugger PIN: 210-114-321
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

-Server starts listening to APIS.
+Server starts listening to APIs.

 **6. From POSTMAN , give input in JSON format.**